-- My favourite method is to walk.
-At Vivo City Level 1, follow the signage to Sentosa Boardwalk.
-Then, walk along the boardwalk until you arrive at Sentosa gate, pay $1 entrance fee (currently it’s free until further notice), and follow signage to Adventure Cove.
+3. My favourite method is to walk.
+At Vivo City Level 1, just follow the signage to Sentosa Boardwalk.
+Walk along the boardwalk until you arrive at Sentosa gate, pay $1 entrance fee (currently it’s free until further notice), and follow signage to Adventure Cove.
 If you walk fast, you probably need to spend about 10-15 mins in total.
-Leisure walker may need 30 minutes in total.
+Leisure walkers may need 30 minutes in total.

 What are the opening hours?

 Adventure Cove is open from 10am to 6pm daily.

 What to wear